rockmagma02/rust-pre-commit-hooks/README.md

   - ID: `rustfmt`
   - Runs on: `.rs` files

-- **rustfmt-check**: Checks if Rust files are properly formatted without modifying them
-  - ID: `rustfmt-check`
-  - Runs on: `.rs` files

 - **cargo-fmt**: Formats all bin and lib files in the current crate
   - ID: `cargo-fmt`
-  - Runs on entire project

-- **cargo-fmt-check**: Checks formatting of all bin and lib files without modifying them
-  - ID: `cargo-fmt-check`
   - Runs on entire project

 ### Linting